KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 ## Startup And Update Coordination

-Version `1.1.33` also keeps the runtime shape where the main window can open sooner while slower background work continues after launch.
+Version `1.2.1` also keeps the runtime shape where the main window can open sooner while slower background work continues after launch.

 Current startup and update characteristics include:

 * deferred post-launch initialization for slower background tasks
+* profile compatibility checks and profile-state validation during startup selection
 * a lighter localization startup path that avoids full locale-registry diagnostics before the first usable browser window
 * installer-based updates rather than a hidden silent updater service
 * installer registration support for installed builds where available